Camping Near Goose Creek State Park

 What is the best time of year to camp in Goose Creek State Park, NC?

 The best time to camp at Goose Creek State Park is during the spring (April-May) and fall (September-October) seasons when temperatures are mild and humidity levels are comfortable.
-During these months, daytime temperatures typically range from 65-75°F, creating perfect conditions for hiking the park's scenic trails and exploring the diverse coastal wetlands.
-The temperate weather also makes for comfortable sleeping conditions in tents or RVs.
+During these months, daytime highs typically range from 65-75°F, creating perfect conditions for hiking the park's scenic trails and exploring the diverse coastal wetlands.
+The spring offers beautiful wildflower blooms, while fall brings stunning foliage colors and fewer mosquitoes.

 What are some essential gear and preparations for Goose Creek State Park, NC?